-- Dates of enrollment - Costs of tuition, required books and materials - Passing grade of "C" or higher [EF] Within 30 days of completion of the approved course or program, you must submit proof of completion in the form of an official transcript with the final grade and receipts for the actual costs as pre-approved.
-[EF] Upon submission of these requirements, the employee will be reimbursed a maximum of \$5,250 per fiscal year for approved expenses incurred during that fiscal year.
-[EF] While educational assistance is expected to enhance the employee's performance and professional abilities, the Airport cannot guarantee that participation in formal education will entitle the employee to automatic advancement, a different job assignment, or pay increases.
+- Description of the course and its relevance to the employee's work performance or career development [SEP] - Dates of enrollment - Costs of tuition, required books and materials - Passing grade of "C" or higher [SEP] Within 30 days of completion of the approved course or program, you must submit proof of completion in the form of an official transcript with the final grade and receipts for the actual costs as pre-approved.
+[SEP] Upon submission of these requirements, the employee will be reimbursed a maximum of \$5,250 per fiscal year for approved expenses incurred during that fiscal year.
+[SEP] While educational assistance is expected to enhance the employee's performance and professional abilities, the Airport cannot guarantee that participation in formal education will entitle the employee to automatic advancement, a different job assignment, or pay increases.